codess-aus/DP-100/deploy.md

 PythonScriptStep is a basic, built-in step that is used to run a Python Script on a compute target.
 It takes a script name and other optional parameters, such as arguments for the script, compute target, inputs, and outputs.
 PythonScriptStep can be used to execute the scoring script; however, it will not run parallel instances partitioning the data.

 AdlaStep works only with data stored in the default Data Lake Storage of the the Azure Data Lake Analytics account.

+The **wait_for_completion** method is used to monitor the status and by default, it will stream the logs to the output determined by the sys.stdout configuration.

+The **get_status** method retrieves the status of the run, however, it will not provide streaming logs while the pipeline is being executed.

+The **get_graph** renders the graph of the pipeline run.

+The **get_steps** method lists the generated step runs.
+The method provides a list of all the pipeline steps that have completed or have started running.